 Skip to content

-This exercise is optional.
-You may earn 2 points by completing this exercise.
+You may earn 4 points by completing this exercise.

 Use GitHub Classroom to get your git repository.
 You can find the invitation link in Moodle.
 Clone the repository created via the link.
 It contains a skeleton and the expected structure of your submission.
 After completing the exercises and verifying them, commit and push your submission.